 - investing in community education programs on weight management.

 - Dietitians Association of Australia Tel.
 1800 812 942

 Things to remember

 - Overweight and obesity are preventable diseases.
-To prevent them we need to choose lower energy foods and be more physically active.
+To prevent them, we need to choose healthier, lower-energy foods and be more physically active.